Do you know those moments when you find yourself caught up in your thoughts, so intensely that you lose contact with the present moment?

 - Because it reduces stress, mindfulness helps the immune system become stronger, improving the overall physical and mental health.

-- Mindfulness helps us feel good and increase the quality of our lives and relationships.
+- Mindfulness helps us feel good and increases the quality of our lives and relationships.

 What are a few tips for this mindfulness exercise?